Veteran Ownership

 The Post-Military Crossroads: Choosing Your Next Mission

 Here's a stat that might surprise you: veterans are 45% more likely to be self-employed than non-veterans, according to the U.S. Small Business Administration.
-That entrepreneurial drive isn't random — it's the natural result of years spent making decisions, leading teams, and executing missions under pressure.
+That entrepreneurial drive isn't random, it's the natural result of years spent making decisions, leading teams, and executing missions under pressure.

 But being more likely to go the entrepreneur route doesn't mean it's automatically the right choice for you.
 The transition from military to civilian life presents two distinct paths: the structured corporate ladder or the entrepreneurial route of franchise ownership.

 Corporate life offers clear advantages that appeal to many transitioning veterans.
 You get a steady paycheck from day one, comprehensive benefits packages including health insurance and 401(k) matching, and a defined career progression path.
-The financial risk is minimal — you're not putting your own money on the line.
+The financial risk is minimal since you're not putting your own money on the line.

 The teamwork environment can feel familiar, and many corporations actively recruit veterans for their leadership experience and work ethic.
 You can focus on doing your job well without worrying about payroll, marketing, or whether the lights will stay on.